Recent additions worth noting

 Textbooks and publishers

 TextRev is a free tool for instructors who wish to generate a customized Web-based survey for their course.
-The survey provides picture of how much time students spend each week using the textbook, CD-ROM, website, solution manual, etc. It will also inform you of how helpful students find particular features of the text, e.g., images, sample problems, real-world examples.
+The survey provides picture of how much time students spend each week using the textbook, CD-ROM, web site, solution manual, etc. It will also inform you of how helpful students find particular features of the text, e.g., images, sample problems, real-world examples.
 The site also post aggregative reviews of selected texts.

 Online, a free challenge to pricey college texts - article in Los Angeles Times, August 2008.
 See also Online 'open textbooks' save students cash (USA Today, July 2008)